streamshub/console/install/README.md

 `KafkaUser` custom resource for a user to access the cluster.
 Additionally, the Kafka cluster will be configured via a ConfigMap to export metrics in the way expected by the Prometheus instance created earlier.

+### Authorization

+In order to allow the necessary access for the console to function, a minimum level of authorization must be configured for the principal in use for each Kafka cluster connection.
+While the definition of the permissions may vary depending on the authorization framework in use (e.g. ACLs, Keycloak Authorization, OPA, or custom) the minimum required in terms of ACL types are:

+1. `DESCRIBE`, `DESCRIBE_CONFIGS` for the `CLUSTER` resource
+1. `READ`, `DESCRIBE`, `DESCRIBE_CONFIGS` for all `TOPIC` resources
+1. `READ`, `DESCRIBE` for all `GROUP` resources

 ## Installation

 With the prerequisites met, the console can be deployed using the `003-install-console.sh` script.
 This script will